Public relations campaigns of Edward Bernays: Event promotion

 In 1920, Bernays successfully hosted the first NAACP convention in Atlanta, Georgia.
 His campaign was considered successful because there was no violence at the convention.
 His campaign focused on the important contributions of African-Americans to Whites living in the South.
 He later received an award from the NAACP for his contribution.

 In October 1929, Bernays was involved in promoting Light's Golden Jubilee.
 The event, which spanned across several major cities in the U.S., was designed to celebrate the 50th anniversary of Thomas Edison's invention of the light-bulb (though a form of light-bulb had been simultaneously invented by Joseph Swan).
 The publicity elements of the Jubilee–including the special issuance of a U.S. postage stamp and Edison's "re-creating" the invention of the light bulb for a nationwide radio audience – provided evidence of Bernays's love for big ideas and "ballyhoo".
 A follow-up event for the 75th anniversary, produced for television by David O. Selznick, was titled Light's Diamond Jubilee and broadcast on all four American TV networks on October 24, 1954.

 Bernays was the publicity director of the 1939 New York World's Fair.

 The arts

-In 1913, Bernays secured one of his first consulting contracts.
-American actor Richard Bennett hired him to defend a play that promoted sex education against police interference.
-Bernays set up a front organization called the Medical Review of Reviews Sociological Fund.
-Although the organization purported to fight sexually transmitted disease, its sole purpose was to endorse Bennett's play.
+In 1913, Bernays secured one of his first consulting contracts when American actor Richard Bennett hired him to defend Damaged Goods—a play addressing the social stigma of syphilis—against potential police interference and moral censorship.
+To navigate these obstacles, Bernays established a front organization called the Medical Review of Reviews Sociological Fund.
+While the organization purported to be a public health initiative aimed at fighting sexually transmitted disease, its primary function was to provide the play with social and moral legitimacy.
+By securing endorsements from influential figures such as John D. Rockefeller Jr. and Franklin D. Roosevelt, Bernays effectively neutralized opposition from censors.
+Although some critics, including the New York American, dismissed the production as "dull and almost unendurable," the campaign proved effective at the box office.
+It drew overflow audiences and eventually moved to Washington, D.C., where it was attended by Supreme Court justices and members of the President's cabinet.

 In 1915, to prepare for the Ballets Russes' US tour, Sergei Diaghilev hired Bernays to convince American magazines to publish articles telling readers that ballet is fun to watch.

+Bernays’ marriage to his professional partner, Doris E. Fleischman, in 1922 shows him integrating personal events into his professional work.
+At his suggestion, Fleischman registering under her maiden name when the couple checked into the Waldorf-Astoria, a move that challenged the social and hotel protocols of the era.
+The action, covered by over 250 newspapers, effectively branded Fleischman as a representative of independent identity for married women.